 At ExtraCare, Dave is a member of the Operations Committee and the Fundraising, Research and Advocacy Committee.

-At ExtraCare, Kathryn is a member of the Operations Committee and the Fundraising, Research and Advocacy Committee.
+David is a member of ExtraCare’s Audit and Assurance Committee and Fundraising, Research and Advocacy Committee.

 Chris graduated from Sheffield University in 1982 with a degree in accounting and financial management.
 He joined Reed Elsevier plc and on becoming a qualified accountant, moved into their regional newspaper division.
 He remained in the newspaper industry for 20 years holding a number of senior positions including Managing Director for the last ten years.
 Chris joined ExtraCare as Finance Director in 2004, becoming Executive Director of Corporate Resources in 2017.

 Angela graduated from Durham University with a BA Honours Degree in history.
 She joined Midlands Electricity Board, as it was then, as a graduate trainee.
 She achieved the post graduate Institute of Personnel Management (grad IPM) qualification in 1992 and enjoyed Member status of the Chartered Institute of Personnel and Development (MCIPD) from 1998.
 In 2008 she was awarded Fellow status (FCIPD).
 Angela held several human resources posts with Midlands Electricity, before moving to GEC/Alstom as Employee Relations Manager.
 She was promoted to Human Resources Director, being heavily involved in business transition and organisational development for a number of years.
 In 2005, Angela left the company then owned by Areva, to join ExtraCare as Human Resources Director.
 In 2012 she gained responsibility for all customer services as well.
 In 2016, Angela was appointed ExtraCare’s Executive Director Operations and is now responsible for all areas of the Charity’s homes, care and lifestyle operations.
 In particular, Angela focuses on performance, teamwork and learning to ensure ExtraCare continues to innovate and improve the services it delivers to residents across its Housing Schemes and Villages.